Didinga/insurance-records/README.md

 # My Django Application

-This application is a simple blog written in Django.
+This application is a simple Django app.

 ## Installation